nielsvoss/lean-pitfalls/README.md

 and leaving others (or your future self!) to guess which warnings are expected and which you should be concerned about.

+Note that the `#lint` command (defined in `Batteries`) can detect some common issues, such as syntactic tautologies.
+It will only check parts of the file above the `#lint` command, so it should be run at the end of the file.

 ## Ambiguous unicode characters

 Lean makes extensive use of non-ASCII unicode characters, but a side effect of this